Pub Business Plan Template

 - Weaknesses: High upfront capital requirements, dependency on foot traffic.

-- Opportunities: Growing interest in create beverages, potential for hosting events and entertainment.
+- Opportunities: Growing interest in craft beverages, potential for hosting events and entertainment.

 - Threats: Local competition, changing consumer preferences, economic downturns.